jimmm-ai/TimeUi-a-ComfyUi-Timeline-Node/README.md

 ## Warning

-** 06 JUNE 2024 : The project is still in its early stages and there is no usable node at the moment.
-The only code available was made in HTML, JS, and CSS for the purpose of the presentation video of the project idea.**
+06 JUNE 2024 : The project is still in its early stages and there is no usable node at the moment.
+The only code available was made in HTML, JS, and CSS for the purpose of the presentation video of the project idea.
+I am still looking for developers to contribute to the project.
+I will push some very early code for the final node later today.

 ## Introduction